lmredington/Kali-Linux-Pen-Testing-Network-Tools/documentNotes.md

 <!-- --------------------------------------------------------------------------------------------------------------------- -->
 <!-- --------------------------------------------------------------------------------------------------------------------- -->

-, the Avast AIC laboratory utilized the raspberry pi to execute the malicious malware samples to validate the presence of threat actor malware

 ## Other Documents Checked
 * HoneyIoT: Adaptive High-Interaction Honeypot for IoT Devices	Through Reinforcement Learning
 	* focuses on Defense